-In parts of North America and other places, winter conditions can cause you to spend much time indoors at your home and office.
-If you do not participate in winter activities and become acclimatized to the cold, your living space may feel as though it has shrunk, and tempers can flare!
+In parts of North America and other places, winter conditions can cause you to spend much time indoors.
+If you do not participate in winter activities and become acclimatized to the cold, your living space may feel like it has shrunk, and tempers can flare!
 You may be longing for warmer days, with blue skies, bright sunlight and island living.

 - Surviving the Batavia